Franco de Peña

-Franco de Peña (born 25 March 1966) is a Polish-Venezuelan film director.
+Franco de Peña (born in Caracas) is a Polish-Venezuelan film director.

 Early years and education

-Born and raised in Caracas, Venezuela, in 1981 de Peña began studying economics at the Universidad Central de Venezuela, but after two years left Venezuela for Montreal, where he settled.
+Born and raised in Caracas, Venezuela, de Peña began studying economics at the Universidad Central de Venezuela, but after two years left Venezuela for Montreal, where he settled.
 He has been an Invited Artist of the Cannes Film Festival Residence in Paris and the Berlin Kunstler Programme and Nipkow Program in Berlin.
 De Peña has lived in London, Barcelona before relocating to Poland in 1987.
 De Peña passed his entrance exams to the Łódź Film School, but had to put his plans on hold.
 He moved to Warsaw and studied at the Warsaw National Academy of Theatre for two years.
 He was finally admitted to the Łódź school and graduated in 1997.

 Franco De Peña has participated in two MASTER CLASSES organised by the European Film Academy: A Master Class by Mike Newell CREATING A WORLD FOR A STORY and a MASTER CLASS BY ALAIN DEROBE with the participation of Florian Maier and Win Wenders STEREOSCOPIC STORY TELLING, CRAFTING AND SHOOTING STORIES IN 3-D.